rahulunair/xpu_setup/Readme.md

 ### How to setup and configure?

-To follow along and setup a server with intel descrete GPUs:
+To follow along and setup a server with intel descrete GPUs and base configuration:

 Clone the repository: